Australasian MARS – Multicentre Aspiration Risk Study

 April 2025

-Funding has been secured to facilitate the study’s design and implementation.
+Limited funding secured to facilitate the study’s design and implementation.

 May 2025

-Commencement of local governance approval application process for participating sites.
+Commencement of local governance approval applications.

 Study co-ordination